 He built up endurance and a habit one minute at a time — and his only cost was a pair of running shoes.

-Years later, Clark goes to the YMCA to lift weights and uses equipment at home for cardio.
+These days, Clark goes to the YMCA to lift weights and uses equipment at home for cardio.
 He also weighs himself on a scale daily to avoid falling back into old habits that weren’t so good for his health.

 If running outdoors isn’t for you, give the 7-Minute Workout app a try.
 It’s a free option that you can do from anywhere!